 Whether the summer job itself is good or bad, it’s the funny stories and the crazy moments that stand out the most.

-I graded AP exams two summers in a row, and the first year, a crazy drunk guy chased me and two of my friends outside the convention center.
-The second year was better because we got to see an outdoor Twelfth Night production.
+I graded AP exams two summers in a row, and the first year, a crazy drunk guy chased two of my friends outside the convention center and me.
+The second-year was better because we got to see an outdoor Twelfth Night production.

 I spent a summer as a cook at Rocky Mountain Chocolate Factory when I was 16.
 Standing over a boiling cauldron of fudge and caramel all day wasn’t the best way to escape the summer heat, but at least I got free chocolate!

 What was YOUR most memorable summer job?
-Share your own experiences in the comments section below or send us a message on our Facebook page!
+Please share your own experiences in the comments section below, or send us a message on our Facebook page!